microsoftgraph/microsoft-graph-docs/content/get-started/v2-auth/php.md

 ### Exchange the authorization code for an access token

-We need to make to handle the authorization server response, which contains a code that we can exchange for an access token.
+You need to handle the authorization server response, which contains a code that you can exchange for an access token.

 Update the */oauth* route so it can get an access token with the authorization code.
-To do this open the **app** > **Http** > **routes.php** file and add the following *else* conditional clause to the existing *if* statement.
+To do this, open the **app** > **Http** > **routes.php** file and add the following *else* conditional clause to the existing *if* statement.

 ```php
 if (!$request->has('code')) {